ze0n/conference-socialization-model/README.md

 Agent's behavior consists of wishes and current actions.
 Agent may 'walk', 'talk', 'listen'.
 Intentions are presented by 'wanna-walk', 'wanna-eat', 'wanna-talk' and 'wanna-listen' wishes.
 Wishes define goals of an agent.
 When a goal is reached an agent randomly chooses another wish (each behavior type has a corresponding probability).

-As for the low-level movement model, the model incorporates the Social Forces Model (by Dirk Helbing, http://pre.aps.org/abstract/PRE/v51/i5/p42821), which is used in order to provide collision avoidance.
+As for the low-level movement model, the model incorporates the Social Forces Model (Helbing, D., & Molnar, P. (1995).
+Social force model for pedestrian dynamics.
+Physical review E, 51(5), 4282; http://arxiv.org/pdf/cond-mat/9805244.pdf), which is used in order to provide collision avoidance.
 The implementation of the SFM was taken from the "Waiting Bar Customers" model http://modelingcommons.org/browse/onemodel/3645.

 Conversations are set by temporary links between talker and listeners.
 As an addon, the model of infection propagation is implemented.